meteor/meteor/README.md

 Although the name of this package is 'roles', you can define your permissions however you like.
 They are essentially just tags that you assign on a user and which you can check for later.

 You can have traditional roles like, "admin" or "webmaster", or you can assign more granular permissions such as, "view-secrets", "users.view", or "users.manage".
 Often times more granular is actually better because you are able to handle all those pesky edge cases that come up in real-life usage without creating a ton of higher-level 'roles'.
-To the roles package, its all strings.
+To the roles package, it's all strings.

 <br />

 <a name="groups">
 ### What are "groups"?

-Sometimes its useful to let a user have independent sets of permissions.
+Sometimes it's useful to let a user have independent sets of permissions.
 The `roles` package calls these independent sets, "groups" for lack of a better term.
 You can think of them as "partitions" if that is more clear.
 Users can have one set of permissions in group A and another set of permissions in group B.  Let's go through an example of this using soccer/football teams as groups.

 ```
 Roles.addUsersToRoles(joesUserId, ['manage-team','schedule-game'], 'manchester-united.com')